At a Glance

 (410) 461-5005

 Soldiers Delight Natural Environment Area (NEA) protects a treasured habitat.
-It is managed by the MD Department of Natural Resources and is comprised of 1,900 acres of serpentine barrens, representing the largest serpentine barrens in the state and one of the few examples on the east coast of this rare environment.
+It is managed by the MD Department of Natural Resources and is comprised of 1,900 acres of serpentine barrens, representing the largest remaining serpentine barrens in the state and one of the few examples on the east coast of this rare environment.
 The ground in the barrens area is underlain by serpentine, a bedrock high in magnesium and deficient in essential plant nutrients, leading to growth of a scrubby, sparse grassland.
 The mineral composition of the soil supports a unique plant community adapted to these conditions.

 Soldiers Delight hosts over 39 rare, threatened, or endangered plant species, as well as rare insects, rocks, and minerals.
 Prescribed burns are used to return the area to natural serpentine habitat.
 Read more about the preservation and restoration of the rare habitats at Soldiers Delight in an article on the website of the Friends of Soldiers Delight.